tibbdc/ecCGL1/README.md

 ## About

-The pipeline was written and tested with Linux.
+The pipeline was written and tested on Linux.
 The core libraries essential for the pipeline including: cobra, plotly (draw figures), and related packages.

 ## Installation